 - Trusted referees report

-In our experience, 70% of cases in the National Police Certificate will be received within 1 hour after submitting the application.
-On some occasions though, the check may take up to 10 business days to be returned.
-If this happens, it may be because the application has been flagged for further review if it has been matched against somebody on the database with a similar name, gender and/or date of birth.
+Checks normally take up to 10 business days turnaround on average.
+However, it can take longer in some circumstances depending on the nature of the check or if the application has been flagged for further review if it has been matched against somebody on the database with a similar name, gender and/or date of birth.
 When this occurs, there is a review process that is undertaken where each of Australia’s police agencies are consulted to resolve the match.
 Your Application can only be processed once you have submitted all of your valid documents (signed Informed Consent Form and four identity documents).

 Criminal history checks serve to protect an organisation’s employees, productivity, performance, resources, clients, culture and reputation.
 By carrying out these checks, an Organisation is showing due diligence and care.
 It exemplifies that the company values their reputation, team culture and clients.
 When a criminal history check is included in a company’s pre-employment screening, you can feel assured that safety is a top priority at your potential workplace.

 You must be over 16 years of age to order a National Police Check.
 However, anyone under the age of 18 years must have the consent of a parent, guardian or legal representative.

 Other than checks for police investigation/prosecution purposes, no one is permitted to check another person’s police record without their consent.

 No one is permitted to check another person’s police record without that person’s consent.
 Individuals have the right to privacy and freedom from discrimination.
 The relevant legislation is Charter of Human Rights and Responsibilities 2006, Privacy and Data Protection Act 2014: Organisations, Australian Human Rights Commission Act 1986 (Cth) and the Australian Human Rights Commission Regulations 1989 (Cth).